dkouzoup/TTOBench/interfaces/python/README.md

 ## Relevant attributes

 - `title`: string with track ID.
-- `length`: trip length between two timing points in m.
+- `length`: trip length between two stops in m.
 - `altitude`: altitude of starting point in m.
 - `tUpper`: maximum trip time in s (None if not specified).